 Monday–Friday until 6 pm, parking is metered in the museum lot.
 (Note, this lot has some spaces designated to accommodate visitors with a valid state disability placard or plate.)

 Metered museum parking is also available at the front of the museum on Peabody Drive.
 When using spaces marked with the Krannert Art Museum Parking sign, please request a window parking pass from the attendant in the lobby to post on your dashboard.
 (Note, all campus meters must be paid during its posted hours of operation.)

 More information on campus parking is available at the University of Illinois Visitor Parking page.

 The Kinkead Pavilion entrance on Sixth Street (pictured above) is wheelchair accessible, with automated doors at ground level.
-There is also a ramp entrance on the north side of the School of Art + Design.

 Inside the Bow Gallery, a wheelchair is available for visitors who need additional assistance.
 Seated walkers are also available for guest use.
 Please request assistance from a security guard at either entrance to use this equipment.
 They are ready to provide assistance.